Venezuelan presidential crisis: Guaidó briefly detained, plans continue

-Guaidó swears oath as acting president
+Guaidó declares himself acting president

 On 23 January, Guaidó swore to serve as acting president.
 On that morning, Guaidó tweeted, "The world's eyes are on our homeland today."
 On that day, millions of Venezuelans demonstrated across the country and world in support of Guaidó, with a few hundred supporting Maduro outside Miraflores.
 At one end of the blocked street was a stage where Guaidó spoke and took an oath to serve as interim president.
+Minutes after his speech, the United States announced that it recognized Guaidó as interim president while presidents Iván Duque of Colombia and Jair Bolsonaro of Brazil, beside deputy Canadian prime minister Chrystia Freeland, announced at the World Economic Forum that they too recognized him.

 The Venezuelan National Guard used tear gas on gathering crowds at other locations, and blocked protesters from arriving.
 Some protests grew violent, and at least 13 people were killed.
 Michelle Bachelet of the United Nations requested a UN investigation into the security forces' use of violence.

 Guaidó began to appoint individuals in late January to serve as aides or diplomats, including Carlos Vecchio as the Guaidó administration's diplomatic envoy to the US, Gustavo Tarre to the OAS, and Julio Borges to represent Venezuela in the Lima Group.
 He announced that the National Assembly had approved a commission to implement a plan for the reconstruction of Venezuela, called Plan País (Plan for the Country), and he offered an Amnesty law, approved by the National Assembly, for military personnel and authorities who help to "restore constitutional order".
 The Statute Governing the Transition to Democracy was approved by the National Assembly on 5 February.

 As of July 2019, the National Assembly had approved Juan Guaidó's appointment has named 37 ambassadors and foreign representatives to international organizations and nations abroad.